zeldafan3421/Shader-Editor/README.md

 * Linux
 * MacOS

+## Controls
+F1: toggle window decorations.
+1 : Show cube.
+2 : Show Cone.
+3 : Show Sphere.
+4 : Custom model (added by dropping file into window).

+## Features
+1. Auto reloads shaders when the files are modified.
+2. Import Custom models and textures by dropping them into the window.

+## Limitations
+1. Shader files must me in the project directory next to the exe.
+2. Limited support for multipy modelled meshes.
+3. Custom attributes and uniforms not yet supported.
+4. Locked internal rendering resolution.

 ## Ideas
 I plan on eventually expanding this to be an entire editor but I want to have the viewing functioning well first.